 Factual Reporting: MIXED

-Launched in 2006, Asia Sentinel is a news website that covers business, economics, politics, analysis and opinion on national and regional issues in Asia.
-Asia Sentinel was previously headquartered in Hong Kong, before it was moved to California in 2017.
-The editor-in-chief and co-founder is John Berthelsen and Philip Bowring is Consultant Editor.
+Launched in 2006, Asia Sentinel is a news website covering business, economics, politics, analysis, and opinion on national and regional issues in Asia.
+Asia Sentinel was previously headquartered in Hong Kong before it was moved to California in 2017.
+The editor-in-chief and co-founder are John Berthelsen, and Philip Bowring is Consultant Editor.

 Funded by / Ownership

 According to Asia Sentinel’s about page, “internet publishing is now beginning to become a commercial proposition and that Asia Sentinel can become a self-sustaining site.
 Meanwhile, they welcome new investors who share their outlook.”
 Asia Sentinel is funded through a subscription and advertising model.
 Non-subscribers have free access to five articles per month.